 To create a copy of a template:

-- Go to Design > Folders or Design > Templates and locate the template that you want to copy.
+- From the navigation pane, click Folders or Design > Templates and locate the template that you want to copy.

 - Click Copy.
 A dialog box appears.

 - Adjust the template name and add a description.

 - Click Continue.
 The new template is copied into the same folder as the original template.
 You can then optionally move it to a different folder.